serverpod/serverpod_docs/docs/06-concepts/11-authentication/02-basics.md

 - **Sign out all devices**

-    Use the `signOutAllDevices` method to log the user out from all devices, effectively ending all active access.
+    Use the `signOutAllDevices` method to log the user out from all devices, closing all streaming connections and synchronizing server state.

     ```dart
     await endpoints.status.signOutAllDevices(session);